TubbyCat/bash_aliases/README.md

 **The "Snippets" directory contains aliases organized by category**
   - Simply copy and paste into your own _~/.bash_aliases_ file
   - if only using a few aliases, you can insert them directly into _~/.bashrc_
   - **Hint**: "~" refers to the home directory.
-Typically /home/$USER.  $USER is a placeholder for username, but can be executed in the terminal on your linux machine as well.
+Typically /home/$USER.  $USER is a placeholder for username, and can also be executed in the terminal on your linux machine.

 ## For ~/.bash_aliases to work, add the following to your system's ~/.bashrc file, if it does not already exist. ##